Arcadia Players - New England's Period Instrument Ensemble

 Special Events Coordination- Be part of a team of Arcadia Players fans who plan and implement wonderful outreach events, such as house concerts.
 Special events are being planned for the future, and your involvement is needed and appreciated.

 Board Member- if your interest in Arcadia Players goes deeper than helping with some of the above listed tasks, and you feel that you wish to make a real commitment to the governance of this organization, please let us know.
 We have a few board openings and are seeking individuals who have the time, energy and resources to take on this responsibility.
 Year round involvement is required.
 Attendance at monthly meetings is expected.

-or mail your check to:
+To sent a donation please mail your check to:

-Arcadia Players, Inc.
+Arcadia Players, Inc

 160 Main St. Suite 27